AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get Identity Provider from Tenant`

-Get an Identity Provider from a Tenant.
+Get an identity provider from a tenant.

 ### Request